Dua Lipa Just Dyed Her Hair A Shocking Shade Of Blonde

 Advertisement

-If the post's caption is any indication, Lipa's new look is symbolising a turning point in her life.
-"A new era," she wrote beside her string of mirror selfies.
-"Thank you for your patience.
-See you soon."
-She also added the hashtag 'DL2,' a reference to her new music.

-Both Lipa's hairstylist and colourist, Anna Cofone and Nicola Clarke, shared regrams of Lipa's big reveal, with captions alluding to the fact that the bleached top may have been strategically hidden for awhile, possibly under a wig.
-"We been keeping it under wraps," Cofone captioned her post.
+Both Lipa's hairstylist, Anna Cofone, and colorist, Nicola Clarke, shared regrams of Lipa's big reveal, and Clarke spilled more about the inspiration in an email with R29.
+She tells us the coloring process was long — a full eight and a half hours in the salon to get the shade just right.
+"It’s bleach blonde, but we played with toners so at the moment it has a slight blushed-rose finish," Clarke explains, adding that this was a top-secret project.
+"We actually colored Dua’s hair a week before [she posted], but she kept it under wraps."

-While we're not sure on the exact timeline of the process, today's Instagram is definitely the first public debut of the fresh blonde shade — and what could be the start of a very dramatic dip-dye revival.
+While we still have to wait to get a better look at Lipa's hair in the daylight, her Instagram is the first official debut of the fresh blonde shade — and what may just be the start of a very dramatic dip-dye revival.

 Advertisement